We all know that the first anniversary is paper but good luck trying to get away with writing sweet nothings into a Hallmark card and feeling smug.

 Here are my suggestions for destinations by anniversary to score you more Brownie Points than you could ever spend:

 Paper = Japan.
 Where else but the land that perfected the art of paper folding for your first anniversary?
 And if you employ Uncle Google early enough I’m sure you will be able to find some whiz kid in Japan who can whip you up an impressive origami love design to bring home as a keepsake.

 Cotton = USA.
 And more specifically the American South where cotton plantations blanketed the land as far as your cotton-pickin little soul would have been able to see.
-Take your love to Natchez beside the Mississippi to Frogmore Plantation and you can even pick the cotton and pretend you’re one of Rhett Butler’s slaves.
-Or maybe not.
+Take your love to this beautifully restored plantation home Houmas House beside the Mississippi, stay in your own luxury villa and enjoy a three-course dinner in the old coach house.

 Leather = Argentina.
 I am doing my research on what the weather is like in Argentina as we speak because I’m heading over there in a couple of weeks to check out all the sights and sounds (and eat steak!) in Buenos Aires ahead of Air New Zealand’s direct flights there commencing in December 2015.
 Known for their beef, I’m picking this spot for your 3rd anniversary.